Table of Contents

-In Chapter 13 bankruptcy, your attorney generally analyzes all the particulars of your situation and prepare your estate, allowing you to keep as much of your property as possible.
+In Chapter 13 bankruptcy, your bankruptcy lawyer generally analyzes all the particulars of your situation and prepare your estate, allowing you to keep as much of your property as possible.
 He or she will assemble all your information and data and handle your court paperwork and deadlines.

 Your attorney will prepare your petitions, schedules, and statements for filing, draft your plan of reorganization, and help you understand your duties.
 Attorneys will also meet with your creditors, attend hearings and address issues with the trustee.

-This means that many of the burdens of filing for bankruptcy are taken off you and become the attorney’s responsibility.
+This means that many of the burdens of bankruptcy are taken off you and become the attorney’s responsibility.